mwizG/Library-MicroServ-Django/README.txt

 Library Microservice System
 Welcome to the Library Microservice System!
-This project is designed to manage a library system using microservices architecture implemented in Python and Django.
+I made this project learn the full software development lifecycle and applying DEVOPS concepts,using microservices architecture implemented in Python and Django, and the use of Dockers (specifacally docker compose), deployed on AWS.
 The system includes user authentication, book management, loan management, and an API gateway.
+IT IS STILL A BETA AND A PROOF OF CONCEPTS THAT CAN BE USED TO BUILD UPON.

 Table of Contents
 Overview